j0ly/FirstProject/README.md

 Cyber Security Base - Course Project I

-A web application that has at least five different flaws from the OWASP top ten list!
+The task was to create a web application that has at least five different flaws from the OWASP top ten list!

 This project is done with PHP in a LAMP environment.
 Here are the installation instructions (just an example, other kind of LAMP environment will probably work too);